Life Sciences

 Supervisor: Mgr.
 Dalibor Blažek, Ph.D.

-CDK11 is ubiquitously expressed in all tissues and the CDK11 null mouse is lethal at an early stage of development indicating an important role for Cdk11 in the adult as well as during development.
-CDK11 is believed to play a role in RNAPII-directed transcription and co-transcriptional mRNA-processing, particularly alternative splicing and 3end processing.
-However, its genome-wide function in regulating the human transcriptome is unknown.
-Notably, several recent studies identified CDK11 as a candidate essential gene for growth of several cancers therefore, understanding the molecular mechanism(s) of CDK11-dependent gene expression would be also of significant clinical interest.
-In this research we will use various techniques of molecular biology and biochemistry to characterize genome-wide role of CDK11 in regulation of gene expression and tumorigenesis.
+Cyclin-dependent kinase 11 (CDK11) is ubiquitously expressed in all tissues indicating an important role for CDK11 in cells.
+Our recent studies has shown CDK11 plays key roles in transcription of replication-dependent histone genes and in co-transcriptional mRNA splicing (1, 2).
+Notably, several recent studies identified CDK11 as a candidate essential gene for growth of several cancers therefore, understanding the molecular mechanism(s) of CDK11-dependent gene expression is also of significant clinical interest.
+In this research we will use CDK11 inhibitors and advanced techniques of molecular biology and biochemistry to characterize roles of CDK11 in regulation of gene expression and tumorigenesis.

 PLEASE NOTE: Before starting the formal application process, applicants must register on the CEITEC PhD School website (link).